eye-micah/nixlab/README.md

 # nixlab

-Nix Homelab config, sandbox to play around while I get ready to push to GitHub
+Nix Homelab config, sandbox to play around with.
+Very WIP and will change a lot.

 # THE PLAN